-- Likes to have power or control over another student. - Wants to protect friends or get revenge. - Wants to relieve boredom and entertain themselves. - Is good at hiding the behavior or doing them where adults can't notice. - Is excited about conflict between others. - Blames others for his/her problems and conduct. - Likes to be the center of attention by impressing others. - Seeks to dominate or manipulate others.
-Does not respect others. - Gets satisfaction or pleasure from other student's fear, discomfort, or pain. - Feels little or no empathy for others. - Displays intolerance and prejudice toward others. - Many bullies have been bullied themselves or come from a family where there is violence or abuse.
+Likes to have power or control over another student.

+- Wants to protect friends or get revenge. - Wants to relieve boredom and entertain themselves. - Is good at hiding the behavior or doing them where adults do not notice. - Is excited about conflict between others. - Blames others for his/her problems and conduct. - Likes to be the center of attention by impressing others. - Seeks to dominate or manipulate others.
+Does not respect others. - Gets satisfaction or pleasure from other students' fear, discomfort, or pain. - Feels little or no empathy for others. - Displays intolerance and prejudice toward others. - Many bullies have been bullied themselves or come from a family where there is violence or abuse.

-Signs that a Student may be Bullied
+Signs That a Student May Be Bullied

-- Decreased interest in school work or quality of work. - Erratic school attendance, higher absenteeism. - Goes to recess late and returns early.
+- Decreased interest in schoolwork or quality of work. - Erratic school attendance, higher absenteeism. - Goes to recess late and returns early.
 Prefers company of adults during lunch, free time. - Drops school activities once enjoyed. - Difficulty concentrating in class or sudden changes in mood or behavior. - Seems isolated, withdrawn, anxious, fearful, self-blaming. - Uses "victim" body language hunched shoulders, head down, avoids eye contact. - Poor or few social skills; no friends or few friends. - Lacks sense of humor or uses inappropriate humor. - Suddenly starts bullying other students. - Low or no self-confidence or self-esteem.
 Higher rates of depression. - Frequent illness or unexplained scratches, bruises, or damage to clothes or belongings. - Appears ashamed of trait that separates him or her from other students. - Talks about running away, committing suicide, or other alarming behaviors.

-Students: What to do if You are Bullied
+Students: What To Do If You Are Bullied